nrfconnect/sdk-nrf/include/nfc/tnep/tag.rst

 **********************

 When a new NDEF message appears in the buffer and it contains a Service Select record, the application can select this service.
-To do this, the application should inform the TNEP tag library of the received NDEF message by calling :cpp:func:`nfc_tnep_tag_rx_msg_indicate`.
+To do this, the application should inform the TNEP tag library of the received NDEF message by calling :c:func:`nfc_tnep_tag_rx_msg_indicate`.
 The tag library will then change its state to Service Selected.
 From that point, the service description message will not longer be provided.